General Data

 Crete: a favorite tourist destination, an island full of charm, history and culture, a crucial junction of the Mediterranean and a true link between Europe, Africa and Asia.
 A place to see?
 Absolutely.
 But also a place quite full of pitfalls for the average yachtsman (but also for the experienced one, under certain conditions).

 First of all, it should be said right away that Crete is a windy island.
 Very windy and rather exposed on both coasts.
-Because of its elongated shape and the physiognomy of the coastline, it does not offer great natural shelter and is qualsi devoid of well sheltered, anchorages natural coves and creeks where you can quietly drop anchor.
+Because of its elongated shape and the physiognomy of the coasts, it does not offer great natural shelter and is qualsi devoid of well sheltered natural inlets, anchorages and coves where you can safely drop anchor.
 The weather situation around Crete is a tough one: in summer especially, with July and August topping the “worst” list, but winter is no joke either, with its rains and storms.

 In Crete the meltemi blows strongly in summer, practically every day, and it takes three different directions depending on the part of the island: in the western part it comes from the northeast, in the central part from the north, and in the eastern part from the northwest.
 In July and August, it serenely reaches 8 degrees on the Beaufort scale, and in the two narrow channels that separate Crete from the islets on its sides, it is capable of forming large and treacherous seas, with waves as high as 3 or 4 meters.